seanmike048/twilight-bid-scribe-30/README.md

 - shadcn-ui
 - Tailwind CSS

+## Bid request analysis

+The analyzer supports multiple bid requests in a single input.
+Each JSON object is parsed individually and results can be viewed using pagination controls.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/69a676e1-7a48-4125-a410-e270a35470bf) and click on Share -> Publish.